rosecymbler/IAEmbarquee/README.md

 # Predictive Maintenance using AI4I 2020 Dataset

-This project focuses on predictive maintenance using the AI4I 2020 Predictive Maintenance Dataset.
-The goal is to create a deep learning model that can predict machine failures based on sensor data.
+This project implements an end-to-end predictive maintenance solution for industrial equipment using machine learning.
+We developed a neural network model that processes sensor data to detect and classify five types of machine failures, with deployment capability on STM32 microcontrollers for edge computing applications.

 ## Dataset Overview

 The dataset used is the **AI4I 2020 Predictive Maintenance Dataset**, which contains **10,000 instances** of industrial sensor data.
 Each instance represents the operating condition of a machine and is associated with a label indicating whether a failure has occurred and, if so, what type of failure it is.
+**Key Challenge:** Extreme class imbalance (1939:1 ratio between normal operation and failure cases)

 ### Failure Types (Labels)